Introduction

 7. Lack of Exercise

-Physical inactivity reduces HDL levels and promotes fat accumulation.
+Physical inactivity lowers HDL cholesterol and increases fat buildup.

-Eating foods rich in saturated fats and trans fats significantly raises cholesterol levels.
+Foods rich in saturated fats and trans fats can raise cholesterol quickly.

 9. Hormonal Changes